ZhangZM512/MOFWaterStability/Data/Prediction/README.md

-Please unzip ARC-descritpor.zip to ARC-descritpor.pkl for Script/Prediction.ipynb
+Please unzip ARC-descritpor.zip to ARC-descritpor.pkl in this folder for Script/Prediction.ipynb